What is an EEG?

 Your healthcare provider will explain the procedure to you, and you can ask questions.
 You'll be asked to sign a consent form that gives your permission to do the procedure.
 Read the form carefully and ask questions if something isn't clear.

-Wash your hair with shampoo, but do not use a conditioner the night before the test.
-Tell your healthcare provider of all medicines (prescription and over-the-counter) supplements that you're taking.
+Wash your hair with shampoo, but don't use a conditioner the night before the test.
+Tell your provider about all prescription and over-the-counter medicines and any herbal supplements that you're taking.

-Stop taking medicines that may interfere with the test if your healthcare provider Don't consume any food or drinks containing caffeine for 8 to 12 hours before the Follow any directions your healthcare provider gives you about reducing your sleep the night before the test.
-Some EEG tests require that you sleep through the procedure, and some do not.
-If the EEG is to be done during sleep, adults may not be allowed more than 4 or 5 hours the night before the test.
+Stop taking medicines that may interfere with the test if your provider has told you Don't consume any food or drinks containing caffeine for 8 to 12 hours before the Follow any directions your provider gives you about reducing your sleep the night before the test.
+Some EEG tests require that you sleep through the procedure, and some don't.
+If the EEG is to be done during sleep, adults may not be allowed to sleep more than 4 or 5 hours the night before the test.
 Children may not be allowed to sleep